proitservices/elmo_embedding_api/README.md

  							/v1/embeddings      to generate embeddings

 building the docker image:
-clone this repositorory and at the top level run sudo docker build -t elmo-embedding-api .
+clone this repository and at the top level run sudo docker build -t elmo-embedding-api .

 placing the model:
-downloa the desired model to the ./model/ direcotry and unzip it.
+Download the desired model to the ./model/directory and unzip it.

 start the container (initial start and call will take few extra seconds): sudo docker run -p 5001:5001 -v ./model:/app/model -v ./logs:/app/logs --name elmo-embedding-api peterromanowski/elmo-embedding-api:0.1.4